bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

  9. Go back to the **SSO** page on OneLogin and copy the **SAML 2.0 Endpoint (HTTP)** link.
 Paste it in the **SAML SSO provider Single Sign-On URL (SSO URL)** field on Bitrise.
 10. Go back to Bitrise and click **Configure SSO**.![](/img/enablesinglesignon.jpg)

 {% include message_box.html type="note" title="Users on OneLogin and Bitrise" content="Make sure the users in your Bitrise Workspace are all added to the **Users** page on OneLogin.
 If not, go to **Users**, then **New User** and add the new user.
 Don’t forget to send out an invite (**More actions** drop-down menu, **Send Invitation**) to a new user so that the user can activate their account on OneLogin.
 Users must be added to the newly created Bitrise app by clicking **Applications** under **User Info** and clicking the **+** sign.
-Make sure the added users are all Workspace members on Bitrise.
+Make sure the added users are all Organization members on Bitrise.

 ![](/img/application-onelogin.jpg)"%}

-If you’ve completed setting up Bitrise on OneLogin and connected it with your Bitrise Workspace, then all Workspace members will get an email from Bitrise which contains a link to activate their SSO connection to the Workspace.
+If you’ve completed setting up Bitrise on OneLogin and connected it with your Bitrise Organization, then all Organization members will get an email from Bitrise which contains a link to activate their SSO connection to the Organization.

 ## Enabling SAML SSO on Bitrise